infinitydaemon/OpSec-Kernel/Documentation/doc-guide/parse-headers.rst

 ***********

-Convert a C header or source file (C_FILE), into a reStructuredText included via ..parsed-literal block with cross-references for the documentation files that describe the API.
+Convert a C header or source file (C_FILE), into a ReStructured Text included via ..parsed-literal block with cross-references for the documentation files that describe the API.
 It accepts an optional EXCEPTIONS_FILE with describes what elements will be either ignored or